Skip to content

 Performance Benefits

-The assumption system provides significant performance improvements:
+The assumption system provides significant performance improvements through intelligent storage selection and optimized data structures.

-1. Pre-Computed Expansion
+2. Pre-Computed Expansion

 Overflow columns are expanded once at load time, not during every lookup: